Award-Winning Computer Science Tutors in University Park, TX

 University of California-Berkeley - Bachelors, Applied Math and Computer Science

 Stan ...to our Parks and Recreation Board.
 I'm also involved with the area chambers of commerce and charities.
 I'm an amateur chef, race BMX, and play bass guitar.
 I would like to teach you how to develop in the best web framework ever, Ruby on Rails!
 I have taught from the stage, classrooms, corporate training rooms, and one-on-one.
 I'm a published author with lots of experience.
 If you have a willingness to learn, I can teach...

 The University of West Florida - BS, Computer Science

 Muhammad Salik ...with great results with 98th percentile grades from my students in the Math and Reading section of the SAT & ACT.
 As an Electrical Engineering major, I had to be very grounded in math subjects, my mathematics foundation and applications allow me to be a very versatile tutor, breaking down the subject into easy to understand modules.
 As a result, I am very comfortable and confident in not only tutoring them but doing so at...

 The University of Texas at Dallas - Current Undergrad, Electrical Engineering

-University of Dallas - Current Undergrad, Computer Science
+University of Arkansas - Current Undergrad, Computer Science